MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 Now that the endpoint is created, the Azure DevOps to Azure Stack connection is ready to use.
 The build agent in Azure Stack gets instructions from Azure DevOps and then the agent conveys endpoint information for communication with Azure Stack.

-> [!Note]
-> If your Azure Resource Manager endpoint is not exposed to the Internet, the connection validation will fail.
-This is expected and you can validate your connection by creating a release pipeline with a simple task.

-## Develop your application build
+## Develop your app and configure deployment

+Using a hosted build agent in Azure DevOps is a convenient option for building and deploying web apps.
+Azure automatically performs agent maintenance and upgrades, which enables a continuous and uninterrupted development cycle.

+Azure DevOps Services and Azure DevOps Server (formerly TFS) provide a highly configurable and manageable pipeline for releases to multiple environments such as development, staging, quality assurance (QA), and production.
+The release process can include requiring approvals at specific stages of the application life cycle.

-In this part of the tutorial you'll:
+In this part of the tutorial, you:

-* Add code to an Azure DevOps Services project.
+- Add code to an Azure DevOps project
-* Create self-contained web app deployment.
+- Create a self-contained web app deployment
-* Configure the continuous deployment process
+- Configure the continuous deployment process

-> [!Note]
- > Your Azure Stack environment needs the correct images syndicated to run Windows Server and SQL Server.
-It must also have App Service deployed.
-Review the App Service documentation "Prerequisites" section for Azure Stack Operator Requirements.

-Hybrid CI/CD can apply to both application code and infrastructure code.
-Use [Azure Resource Manager templates like web](https://azure.microsoft.com/resources/templates/) app code from Azure DevOps Services to deploy to both clouds.
+Hybrid CI/CD can apply to both app code and infrastructure code.
+Use [Azure Resource Manager templates](https://azure.microsoft.com/resources/templates/) like web app code from Azure DevOps Services to deploy to both clouds.

-### Add code to an Azure DevOps Services project
+### Add code to an Azure DevOps project

 1. Sign in to Azure DevOps Services with an organization that has project creation rights in Azure Stack.
 The next screen capture shows how to connect to the HybridCICD project.